Top SEO trends that you should follow up in 2021

 - Create buyer personas that will help you comprehend what type of content your clients want to see.

 - Perform adequate search intent research.
 It will enable you to find the path that your consumers will follow.

 - Use all this data that you have encountered to create the right content, using the perfect format.

 - Only high-quality links will allow your E-A-T to flourish.
 Domains such as “.edu” and “.gov” are amongst those that you should include within your backlinks.

 Optimising old content and maintaining it:

-Our SEO agency in London believes that updating old content as a goal for those pages that are not ranking so well will allow Google to figure out what your site offers while helping you to identify your audience.
+At MintTwist we believe that updating old content – especially on pages that are not ranking so well in the search results – will help Google understand what your site offers while helping you to identify your audience.